 Some historians even credit the potato with the rise of Western civilization.

 Potatoes, rich with vitamins and minerals, helped end many of the frequent famines in the seventeenth and eighteenth centuries.

-And potatoes pack a powerful health punch.
-Loaded with starch, vitamins, minerals and dietary fiber these earthy vegetables are full of potassium, and B vitamins.
+Also, potatoes pack a powerful health punch.
+Loaded with starch, vitamins, minerals, and dietary fiber, these earthy vegetables are full of potassium and B vitamins.

 One medium-sized potato has just 110 calories and nearly half your daily value of Vitamin C.

 The Potato In North America